espressif/esp-idf/docs/en/api-guides/ble/overview.rst

 Applications
 ------------

 At the uppermost layer are applications.
-You can build your own applications on top of the ESP-Bluedroid and ESP-NimBLE stacks, leveraging the provided APIs and profiles to create Bluetooth-enabled applications tailored to specific use cases.
+You can build your own applications on top of the ESP-Bluedroid and ESP-NimBLE stacks, leveraging the provided APIs and profiles to create Bluetooth LE-enabled applications tailored to specific use cases.